-What happens if I go over my bandwidth quota?
+What happens if I go over my traffic limit?

-You’re billed an overage amount.
-For most of our servers these are quite reasonable.
-For a few of our more expensive locations (like Moscow) they can be quite high.
+You’re billed an overage amount, per extra gigabyte.
 If you know in advance you’re going to need more bandwidth contact support; we can negotiate a much better rate when these things are done ahead of time.